Upcoming Worldwide Events and Symposiums

 Ibn ‘Arabi and The Geometry of Reality

-This is a series of online talks with different speakers paying tribute to the work of Michel Chodkiewicz and Keith Critchlow, two Honorary Fellows, who passed away recently.
+This is a series of online talks with different speakers paying tribute to the work of Michel Chodkiewicz and Keith Critchlow, two Honorary Fellows, who passed away earlier this year.

 These talks have the form of ‘webinars’, with a presentation of 30-40 minutes, followed by up to one hour’s discussion with participants.